albert-salman/az-devops-now/readme.md

 The deployment process in Azure Pipelines helps automate the deployment and complement the controls offered by ServiceNow.

 ## Usage
-### **Install Azure Pipelines app on ServiceNow**

-Integration requires the [Azure Pipelines](https://store.servicenow.com/sn_appstore_store.do#!/store/application/fa788cb5dbb5630040669c27db961940) application to be installed on the ServiceNow instance.

 ### **Create users and accounts in ServiceNow**

-For the two services to communicate, a service/user account in ServiceNow must be granted the `x_mioms_azpipeline.pipelinesExecution` role.
+For the two services to communicate, a service/user account in ServiceNow must be granted the `rest_service` and `change_manager` roles.
 Create or edit a user in ServiceNow for this purpose.

 In case you wish to use OAuth for communication between services, Azure DevOps should be registered in ServiceNow as an OAuth app.
 [Learn more](#How-to-register-Azure-DevOps-in-ServiceNow-as-an-OAuth-App).

 ### **Create service connection for ServiceNow in Azure Pipelines**

 Service connection in Azure DevOps store the connection details for external services.
 The connection details are securely passed to tasks and gates during execution, enabling communication with the services.
 ServiceNow service connection supports two authentication types - Basic authentication and OAuth2.
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/extend/develop/auth-schemes?view=azure-devops) about authentication schemes.

-> You must have a compatible Azure Pipelines application installed on the ServiceNow instance.
-> It is recommended to use the latest version application and gate/task.

  #### Basic authentication

  This needs a service account (user) to be created in ServiceNow.
  Provide username and password for the service account configured for basic auth.